The risk you take when driving on Britain's hole-filled roads

 At the other end of the spectrum we found a group of London boroughs.
 Hammersmith and Fulham (22), Royal Greenwich (10) and Tower Hamlets (41) have barely reported any issues this year, which ties in well with the City of London’s pothole protocol.
 Residents of Royal Greenwich also have the smallest potholes, with a combined width of just 40 metres for the last three years.

-The North West has the largest potholes by region
+Scotland has the largest potholes by region

 Northern Ireland the best for reducing pothole size since 2018